 What are the eligibility requirements for retirement?

 If a legislator is newly elected after July 1, 1985, they must have at least 10 years of service, be age 60, and no longer be a legislator in order to retire without benefit reduction.
-If a legislator is no longer serving, has at least 10 years of service but is under the age of 60, they can elect to wait to receive their benefit until the age of 60 or begin receiving a reduced benefit prior to the age of 60.
+If a legislator is no longer serving, has at least 10 years of service but is not the age of 60, they can elect to wait to receive their benefit until the age of 60 or begin receiving a reduced benefit prior to the age of 60.
 The minimum requirement for an unreduced benefit for a legislator elected prior to July 1, 1985, is 8 years of accredited service at age 60.

 How are benefits determined if a Legislator retires from the LRS?

-If a Legislator retires from the LRS can they provide coverage for a beneficiary to take effect upon their death?
+If a Legislator retires from LRS can they provide coverage for a beneficiary to take effect upon their death?